 1) When a mandatory event is notified late and the entitlements are known, the rule “first notification message” i.e. Notification Type = NEWM” should be followed.

-This NEWM Notification message (sent after record date) may include eligibility and entitlement details.
-If not, an Eligible Balance Notification message will need to follow.
+In ISO 15022, this NEWM Notification message (sent after record date) may include eligibility and entitlement details.
+If not, an Entitlement message will need to follow [:23G:REPE <> seev.035 – A0 / Function / ENTL ].
+In ISO 20022, an Entitlement will always need to be issued following the notification (seev.031 – A0 / NotificationType/NEWM)

 2) When a mandatory event is notified late, the entitlements are known and the payment date is in the past, for consistency and easy automation purposes, it is recommended: